umassos/CarbonEdge/README.md

 In addition, CarbonEdge requires an API authentication key from Electricity Maps, which you can acquire for free [here](https://portal.electricitymaps.com/auth/signup?return=%2Fauth%2Flogin).

-**To avoid permission errors, we strongly recommend installing dependencies globally across all users.**

 ## Deployment

 ### Deploying CarbonEdge